The Jamaica Gleaner - 2019

 “Money is a universal symbol and an absolute necessity, and everyone can relate to it, both rich and poor.
 The lack of it, or the abundance of it, will shape the choices we make in life,” desmond explained.

 The artiste says that he switched lanes so as to develop another aspect of his talents.
-His musical journey started at the Rollington Town Seventh-day Adventist Church in Kingston, where his adopted parents exposed him to classical and gospel music.
+His musical journey started at the Rollington Town Seventh-day Adventist Church in Kingston, where his adoptive parents exposed him to classical and gospel music.
 He immediately loved and embraced both genres, and when he moved on to Kingston College for high school, he stayed with the acclaimed KC Choir throughout his teenage years, wearing various caps as choir member, soloist and assistant choir master.

 Music News Nashville